TheDahv/dahvsite/posts/a-birthday-post-31.md

 ---

 Today was my first day of being 31.
 Woo hoo, happy birthday me.
-I thought I'd reflect on what moved, shaked, and impacted me in my first year of my 30s.
+I thought I'd reflect on what moved, shook, and impacted me in my first year of my 30s.

 # My Family Got Bigger